Languages of Malta: Television

 Local television channels are broadcast mainly in Maltese and sometimes English.
 However, many people have access to foreign television channels from Italy, the UK, or other European countries, or from the United States, either via local cable or digital terrestrial services, or directly via satellite.

 Online usage of Maltese language

-As of 2005, Maltese was not a commonly used language on the internet, with the majority of "Maltese" websites being written in other languages.
+As of 2005, Maltese was not a commonly used language on the internet, with the majority of Maltese websites being written in other languages.
 Out of a survey conducted on 13 Maltese websites, 12 of them were entirely in English, with one being bilingual, but not Maltese.
-A Eurobarometer survey conducted in January 2011, concluded that only 6.5% of Maltese people prefer to browse and read the web in Maltese, though this may be due to lack of content in that language, rather than snobbism.
-82% stated that a Maltese language version of every Maltese website should be compuslory.
+A Eurobarometer survey conducted in January 2011 concluded that only 6.5% of Maltese people prefer to browse and read the web in Maltese, though this may be due to lack of content in that language rather than snobbism.
+82% stated that a Maltese language version of every Maltese website should be compulsory.